Fill form to unlock content

 The Fastest Route to Smart Schools

 With the SNS JOI Smart Classroom solution, the company can meet schools wherever they are on the road to digitization.
-The system includes a flexible mix of interactive whiteboards powered by Intel®, cutting-edge devices for students, a content media server, charging stations, and CV and AI tech at the edge for automated attendance-taking and measuring student engagement over time.
+The system includes a flexible mix of technology to enhance the learning environment, including smart boards powered by Intel, high-quality devices for students, a content media server, charging stations, and edge AI tech for automated attendance-taking and measuring student engagement over time.

 A Smart Classroom in Practice

-One SNS customer uses the JOI Smart Classroom to reduce teachers’ administrative burdens and improve students’ learning at the same time.
-First, smart cameras automate attendance-taking.
+One SNS customer uses the JOI Smart Classroom to reduce teachers’ administrative burdens to improve teaching and learning at the same time.
+Smart cameras automate attendance-taking.
 “It’s not a mission-critical task, but it does take time that’s better spent on lessons,” explains Yun Hung.

-Yun Hung points out that this kind of interactive experience isn’t meant to replace the fundamental tools of learning like books and pencils, but to make them even more effective.
+Yun Hung points out that this kind of interactive display and digital experience isn’t meant to replace the fundamental tools of learning like books and pencils, but to make them even more effective.
 Some subjects, like geometry, are just easier and more fun to learn with technology aids.

 And if the subject is more complicated, like calculus?
 It’s nothing like the old days when students had to jog their memories and page through their notebooks to find an old proof.
 Instead, the 21st-century smart classroom records all lessons, giving students access to every important detail at the touch of a button.